 - prevent third parties from gaining access to the Confidential Information; and

-- deliver and surrender to Disclosing Party upon request all records of Confidential Information held by it.
+- upon the Disclosing Party’s request or expiry or termination of this Agreement, deliver and surrender to the Disclosing Party all records of Confidential Information held by it.

-10.5 Permitted DisclosureEach party may disclose Confidential Information to any of its employees, contractors, or advisers on a need to know basis as long as each such recipient is bound by an obligation of confidence substantially the same as contained in this Agreement.
+10.5 Permitted disclosureEach party may disclose Confidential Information to any of its employees, contractors or advisers on a need to know basis as long as each such recipient is bound by obligations of confidence substantially the same as contained in this Agreement.

 11. Intellectual Property Rights